Explore the Extended Collection

 Cocky

-Located on the campus of University of South Carolina (UofSC), Cocky, a life-size sculpture of the school’s mascot which is a gamecock.
+Located on the main campus of the University of South Carolina is a sculpture of their mascot, a gamecock.